 Risk of Injury is Lower

 There is a risk of injury in any sport, but wearing shin guards can help mitigate it.
-Shin guards protect the shins from being kicked or stepped on, especially after falling to the ground.
+Shin pads protect the shins from being kicked or stepped on, especially after falling to the ground.
 Well-fitted shin guards stay in place, regardless of what happens, and help to protect the legs and shins better.

 May Provide Extra Support

-Though not true to all pairs of shin guards, many provide a better sense of support for the individual wearing them.
+Though not true for all pairs of shin guards, many provide a better sense of support for the individual wearing them.
 Shin guards designed to cradle the ankle and wrap around the foot are highly effective at supporting the foot during running, cutting, jumping, kicking, and tackling.

 Boosting Confidence on the Playing Field